cadrianmae/git-good-with-adrian/README.md

 4. Clone this repository to your local machine in current directory
 5. Pull latest changes from upstream remote repository
     - If there is no upstream remote repository, add it with the following command
-      - `git remote add upstream https://github.com/AdrianCapacite/git-good-wth-adrian.git`
+      - `git remote add origin https://github.com/AdrianCapacite/git-good-wth-adrian.git`
     - Pull latest changes from upstream remote repository
-      - `git pull upstream master`
+      - `git pull origin master`

 ### Part 2: Make your changes